Doctor Harrison took his spectacles off and gazed at me.

 I picked up the 12-gauge and held it in my hands.

 “Oh, that’s not the worst of it.
 I treated those sticks with something special..”

 “They’re painted with dogshit.
-It’s a damn good way to make a wound all nice and infected.
-So, even if I did pull you out, your blood is turning to sludge right now, anyway.
-At least here, you’ll get a nice view of the sky.”
+It makes a wound all nice and infected.
+So, even if I pulled you out, your blood is turning to sludge, anyway.
+At least here, you’ll get an enjoyable view of the sky.”